Berkeley-MDes/tdf-fa24-kjlevitt/README.md

+## Week 8 10/17/2024-10/24/2024
+## Week 8: Report 1
+This week I was focused on completing Project 2.
+At the beginning of this week, we had realized that we needed to integrate one more input sensor into our penguin.
+The idea that we came up with was in using the accelerometer in order to turn on an led when it is shook.
+This way we could implement the accelerometer into the hand of the penguin and when the user shakes his had, an LED will turn on.
+This was fairly straightforward and I was able to implement this using the accelerometer sensor and a singular LED.

+Once we had this complete, I compiled all of the separate code into one system.
+This way our penguin would function by having the ultrasonic sensor to turn on the servo when a person is within the correct range and have the accelerometer to turn on the LED running on the same photon.

+After I had this code running sucessfully for both of these sensors, we really wanted to utilize multiple LEDS to display a heart on the penguin instead of having just one.
+I first started out with trying to get the NeoPixel Featherwing that I had from another project to function with the photon.
+As there is no library supported for this on the photon it turned out to be quite difficult.
+I tried altering one of the libraries that is offered but this only caused the photon to turn on and spasm with random lighting no matter what code I gave to it.

+As I could not get this to work, Kaylee had an LED dot matrix that she gave to me to try instead.
+I found a library for the photon that looked promising to make this work but no matter what I tried I could not get it to compile with the code that I had.
+Even using the example code that was offered within the library and going through the library myself to see the functions I could not figure out why this was not working.

+With two different LED matrices not working I decided to give it one more try, using the DotStar Featherwing.
+I assembed this together as per the instructions that I was given and the dowloaded the example code that Jeff gave to me in order to run on it.

 # Week 7 10/10/2024-10/17/2024
 ## Week 7: Report 1
 This week was lots of focus on working on project 2.
 We first worked together in order to come up with a idea for the project that we wanted to work on that fulfilled the requirements.
 Our idea consisted of two main components. a button that can be pressed remotly in order to trigger an led light to turn on and a model of a beak which would open when a person is close enough to the proximity sensor.